ydumburs/opentok-experience-composer/README.md

 9. Customize Options (Optional)
 To change archive or broadcast options, edit `manage.py`.
 By default, HLS broadcasting is enabled.
-If you'd like to broadcast to YouTube or other RTMP targets, use [the uncomment sections in start_broadcast()](https://github.com/ydumburs/opentok-experience-composer/blob/main/manage.py#L123).
+If you'd like to broadcast to YouTube or other RTMP targets, use [the commented section in start_broadcast()](https://github.com/ydumburs/opentok-experience-composer/blob/main/manage.py#L123).